Christophorus Castanis

-Christophorus Plato Castanis (Χριστόφορος Πλάτων Καστανής; 1814–1866; also known as Christophoros Castanis or Castanes and Christoforos Kastanis or Kastanes) was an Ottoman Greek academic, author and classicist.
+Christophorus Plato Castanis (Χριστόφορος Πλάτων Καστανής; 1814–1866; also known as Christophoros Castanis or Castanes and Christoforos Kastanis or Kastanes) was a Greek-American academic, author and classicist.
 Castanis was born at Livadia, Chios on 1 April 1814 and lived much of his life in the United States.
 He published an autobiography titled The Greek Exile in 1851, which told of his survival of the Chios massacre, his time in Ottoman slavery, and his emigration to America.

 Personal life

 Castanis was born to a wealthy Chiot family, and was one of eight siblings.
 He was privately educated and one of his tutors was a member of the Filiki Eteria.

 In 1822, during the Chios massacre, Castanis was captured and sold into slavery, where he was forcibly converted to Islam.
 According to his autobiography, Castanis made an escape and was reunited with his mother.
 They eventually fled on a Cephalonian ship and met with American relief agents at Nafplio.

 American abolitionist and Philhellene Samuel Gridley Howe sponsored his migration to the US, along with Garafilia Mohalbi and John Celivergos Zachos.
 According to Castanis, around forty Greek orphans emigrated to the United States in similar circumstances during this period.
 Some modern scholars, including Gonda Van Steen and Foteini Tomai, verify this, although question the nature of their 'orphan' status.
 Castanis married American Rutha H. Clark in Worcester, MA on 22 October 1844.
 Castanis died in the US in 1866.